zhangtj1996/ParaACE/README.md

 ## Build your own model considering interactions

 Almost all machine learning models can be decomposed into interaction blocks.
-We additional give a case for GP regression with additive kernel.
+We additionally give a case for GP regression with additive kernel.

-Please contact me if you have any questions on the reproducibility of the code.
+##### Please feel free to contact me if you have any questions about the reproducibility of the code.
 Email: tianjianzhang at link dot cuhk dot edu dot cn

 ## Reference
 If this repo is helpful in your research, please cite the following: